brendanlong/prince-of-the-dark-kingdom/src/book-2/chapter-08.md

 enough to continue.

 "*The Hufflepuff girl who was laying on the floor.
-Did you see what happened to her?"*
+Did you see what happened to her?*"

-"It*got her,"* replied the snake. *"*It*got her, just like the other one.*It *got them both.
+"It *got her,*" replied the snake.
+"It *got her, just like the other one.* It *got them both.
 Got the annoying one twice.
-Tee hee hee..."*
+Tee hee hee...*"

 Harry didn't understand what it meant.
 How could you *get* someone twice.
 Assuming *get* meant what he thought it mean.
 The only way you